prashantpawar/sol-unit/README.md

 * Third is whether or not to print test data (looks similar to mocha).
 * Fourth is an error first callback that returns test statistics.

 The stats object contains a `testUnits` field which has data of all the test units in them, along with a `total` and `successful` field which is the total number of tests and the number of tests that succeeded, respectively.
-Note that each unit is a contract with a number of different tests in them (the test-functions).
+There is also a `skippedUnits` field where contracts that did not load properly end up (they are mapped to their error messages).
+Finally there's the total number of test units (contracts), and the number that was skipped.

 ```
 {
     testUnits: {
         ArrayTest: TestResults,
-        BasicTypesTest: TestResults,
+        BasicTypesTest: TestResults
-        ...
     }
+    skippedUnits: {
+        IAmNotHereTest: <string>
+    }
-    successful: 5,
+    successful: 15,
-    total: 7
+    total: 16,
+    numTestUnits: 3,
+    numSkippedUnits: 1
 }
 ```